ridwaanhall/ridwaanhall/README.md

 No perks, no extras—just pure support and my deepest thanks.
 Perfect for those unsure where to throw their money—I'm happy to catch it here.
-Your name will be listed below as a token of appreciation and as part of the community that helps me keep things running.
+Your support will be listed on my GitHub profile as a token of appreciation.
+Supporters will be prioritized when requesting new features or improvements in my projects.

 <table align="center">
     <tr>